 The Shatter artwork was initially drawn on a first-generation Apple Macintosh using a mouse, and printed out on an Apple dot-matrix Image Writer.
 The print-outs were then photographed like a piece of traditionally drawn black-and-white comic art, and the color separations were applied in the traditional manner for comics at the time.

-In this panel from the book you can see it featured black and white interior art using textures and tones with large dot patterns and lines.
+In this panel of art from the book, pre-coloring, you can see it used textures and tones with large dot patterns and lines.
 The lettering was typed in the Chicago font featured on the early Macs in oval balloons that certainly have the feel of comics lettering.
 Chicago was designed by Susan Kare for Apple along with a other fonts with city names, all registered trademarks of Apple.
 Chicago was used throughout the operating system on Mac computers, and has the advantage of being simple, bold and easy to read.

 This was particularly important at small sizes, where the font looked more like this on screen and nearly as bad when printed.
 The Apple fonts, like most digital fonts of the time, were “bitmap” fonts, built with square pixels.
 The smaller the size, the more abstract and jagged they looked.
 It wasn’t the most elegant font, and didn’t look much like traditional comics lettering, but it could be typed rather than drawn one character at a time, a plus for the artist and an important step forward to digital lettering.
 On this series, the font Chicago seemed to match the look of the art quite well, both had a clunky squared-off feel.
 More traditional comics lettering probably would have seemed out of place.
-Russ Maheras, a friend of Saenz at the time, recently told me:
+Russ Maheras, a friend of Saenz at the time, told me in 2014:

 I got to see his whole Mac setup and a demo on how he would draw.
 There were no styluses or anything, and he drew with a mouse!
 I tried and the results were like a first grader’s drawing.
 He laughed and told me it took a while to get the hang of it.
 I thought he was nuts!
 But he sure went a long way with some crude technology!

 Mike Saenz went on to create the first digitally produced graphic novel, above, published in 1988, with a different font that appears less jaggy and more like traditional typesetting, therefore actually farther from the look of comics lettering.
-The upper and lower case seems hard to read here as well.
+The upper and lower case seems too small and hard to read here as well.
 I think the full color art, though still bitmapped, looks better than what Saenz did on SHATTER.

 The innovations led by Apple not only spawned desktop publishing, but desktop font creation as well.
 And fonts that looked more like hand lettering were on the way.
-We’ll continue there next time.
-More articles you might enjoy can be found on the COMICS CREATION page of my blog.
+We’ll examine some in Part 3.